 The post COVID-19 pandemic influenced backlog continued to impact planned care across the NHS during 2023/24.
 As a result, the constitutional standard for consultant-led Referral to Treatment (RTT) waiting times of 92% was not deemed viable or realistic for the NHS to achieve during this period of recovery.
-However, there is a continued effort to manage the backlog and waiting times through clinical validation and robust management of pathways, considering patient waiting time and clinical priority.
-This approach has resulted in an ongoing challenge with waiting times nationally and locally, but at the end of March 2024 the Trust reported zero patients waiting more than 2-years and 37 patients waiting more than 18-months for treatment.
+However, there is a continued effort to manage the backlog and waiting times through clinical validation and robust management of pathways, considering patient waiting times nationally and locally, but at the end of March 2024 the Trust reported zero patients waiting more than 2-years and 37 patients waiting more than 18-months for treatment.
 This reflects the steady and sensitively managed recovery.